 Simple and meaningful props can enhance your Story Massage sessions, explains Caroline Hill, Founder of Making SENse Creative Services Limited.
-A trained Story Massage Instructor, Caroline shares how she uses props within her sessions with adults with complex learning disabilities in residential homes.
+A trained Story Massage Instructor, Caroline shares how she uses props within her sessions with children and adults with complex learning disabilities.

 “Many of the gentle folk I work with interact with the world through sensory stimulation.
 The Story Massage Programme offers this sensory stimulation via nurturing touch and connection with another person.
 Our sessions together can help motivate positive interaction and well-being.
 However, using simple and meaningful props can add a whole new dimension by providing a relevant sensory experience linked to the story.